ISO Auditing

 Software medical devices are used to assist medical professionals.
 For example, radiologists use software with identifying areas of interest for medical imaging.
 Do you know how to audit a software company?

 The aspects of the ISO 13485 Standard that I found to be the most important to auditing software products were design controls and customer communication.
 Many auditors are trained in auditing the design and development of software, but very few auditors have experience auditing technical support call centers.
-When auditing a call center, most of the calls represent potential complaints related to software “bugs,” system incompatibilities with the operating system or hardware, and use errors resulting from the design of the user interface.
+When auditing a call center, most calls represent potential complaints related to software “bugs,” system incompatibilities with the operating system or hardware, and use errors resulting from the design of the user interface.

 As an auditor, you should focus on how the company prioritizes “bugs” for corrective actions.
 Most software companies focus on the severity of software operations and the probability of occurrence.
 This is the wrong approach.
 Failure to operate is not the most severe result of medical device software failure.
 Medical device software can result in injury or death to patients.
 Therefore, it is critical to use a risk-based approach to the prioritization of CAPAs.
 This risk-based approach should focus on the severity of effects upon patients—not users.
 This focus on safety and performance is emphasized throughout the EU Medical Device Regulations and it is a risk management requirement in ISO 14971.